omerbsezer/Fast-Docker/README.md

     driver: bridge
 ```

-- After saving file as "docker-compose.yml", run following commands where docker-compose file is, to create containers, volumes, networks:
+- After saving the file as "docker-compose.yml", run the following commands where the docker-compose file is, to create containers, volumes, networks:

 ```
 docker-compose up -d
 docker-compose down